Section for Cybersecurity Engineering

 Carsten Baum Associate Professor

-Luisa Siniscalchi Assistant Professor (Tenure track)
+Luisa Siniscalchi Associate Professor

 Lead researchers